Green Button 2.0 Certification

 • Simpler proof of compliance with social standards within the EU

-The “Green Button” label is used to designate textiles manufactured under environmentally sustainable conditions and is sewn in or attached to the textile product so that it can clearly be seen.
-The criteria and conditions for the “Green Button” were laid down by the Federal Ministry for Economic Cooperation and Development (BMZ), and an office has also been established at the German cooperation agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
+The “Green Button 2.0” label is used to designate textiles manufactured under environmentally sustainable conditions and is sewn in or attached to the textile product so that it can clearly be seen.
+The criteria and conditions for the “Green Button 2.0” were laid down by the Federal Ministry for Economic Cooperation and Development (BMZ), and an office has also been established at the German cooperation agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

-What are the prerequisites for “Green Button” certification?
+What are the prerequisites for “Green Button 2.0” certification?

-As the first textile label based on criteria laid down by the German state, the “Green Button” combines requirements for the actual product itself with conditions to be fulfilled by your organisation.
-A total of 46 criteria are audited.
+As the first textile label based on criteria laid down by the German state, the “Green Button 2.0” combines requirements for the actual product itself with conditions to be fulfilled by your organisation.
+A total of 54 criteria are assessed in a Level A and Level B audit.
+Level A criteria are audited in years 1 and 2, followed by Level B in year 3 (Level B analyses 33 of the 54 criteria in more depth).

-A product has to meet 26 minimum social and environmental requirements, and it is also possible to testify to this by means of existing recognised labels or preliminary work in textile federations.
-In addition, your organisation as a whole must demonstrate fulfilment of its duty of care based on a further 20 criteria.
+A product must meet minimum social and environmental standards, which can be verified by existing, recognised labels.
+In addition, your company must provide evidence of its due diligence obligations.
 These include, for example, QA systems within the framework of the entire supply chain.

 The criteria for organisations are based on the UN Guiding Principles on Business and Human Rights (UNGP) and also sector-specific recommendations of the Organisation for Economic Co-operation and Development (OECD).
 The complete criteria list can be found here.